rmhari/gurukulam_flutter/README.md

 # Gurukulam QUIZ APP

-This is free code for a flutter quiz app. all you need is just set up firebase for this project.
+This is flutter quiz app. all you need is just set up firebase for this project.

 | Home | Question  | Overview  |
 | ------------ | ------------ | ------------ |